A rendered image of our new sour beer 'Feet Up Thursda''

 Kettle Sours:

 A kettle sour is made using a faster, more controlled souring process than traditional methods.
 The wort is soured in the brew kettle using lactobacillus before it's boiled.
 This technique gives brewers precise control over acidity while minimizing the risk of cross-contamination in the brewery.
-The result is a clean, vibrant beer that can range from subtly tart to boldly puckering—often enhanced with fresh fruit for added flavour and complexity.
+The result is a clean, vibrant sour beer that can range from subtly tart to boldly puckering—often enhanced with fresh fruit for added flavour and complexity.

 a schooner glass of sour beer in a sunny beer garden.
 The sour is a vibrant red/pink colour.